 Immediately Jesus is telling us who and where God is.
 He is our heavenly father, the perfect parent who lives in a place where everything is as it should be.
 Before the world know. was ever created, God was there, breathing life into all things.
 From the formless, desolate chasm he brought forth light, life and the diverse and abundant wonder of creation.
 All things were made by him and everything we have is his gift to us.
 In this simple introduction Jesus acknowledges the supreme authority of God and very cleverly invites us to see both the omnipotence of our creator and someone with whom we can be intimate.
 How do you acknowledge God the Father in your life?
-May your name be held holy

-I once listened to a talk by a Franciscan friar called Richard Rohr and he was speaking about the word Yahweh.
+May your name be held holy I once listened to a talk by a Franciscan friar called Richard Rohr and he was speaking about the word Yahweh.
 In Hebrew the vowels of this word are not mentioned so you get the letters YHWH; this is because historically the name of God is deemed too important even to be fully spelt.
 The name Yahweh can actually be said without any need for your tongue or mouth to move.
 That means that you can breathe this word in and out and by so doing breathe in and out the fullness of God.
 You can say 'Yah' as an in breath and 'weh' as an out breath.
 Just try it.
 And so in the first breath we ever take as a baby we speak the name of God; in every breath we take during our lives we are speaking the name of God.
 And, get this, we never need to worry about our last words because in the last breath we ever take we will be saying the name of God.
 Is there any greater way than this to sanctify our creator?
 We don't always think about breathing because How has God's will played out in your life? it is the most natural thing in the world to do.
-But we know most famous prayer of all, known in many languages that conscious breathing can slow our heart rate and relax us.
-And so maybe it's a good idea to spend a little time each day focusing on our breath and, in doing so, remind ourselves of the holiness of God.
+But we know And so maybe it's a good idea to spend a little time each day focusing on our breath and, in doing so, remind ourselves of the holiness of God.
 How do you keep the name of God holy?

 Your kingdom come What does this mean?
 What is God's kingdom?
 I believe that God's kingdom is not something reserved for the afterlife.
-No. God's kingdom is his beautiful dream for

-When we pray this prayer are we not asking God to allow that dream to break open in us, right here and right now?
+No. God's kingdom is his beautiful dream for you and for me, for here and for now.
+For me God's kingdom is a way of being that simply sets us free, not to do whatever we like but to be the people us to be; there is a huge difference as l'm certain you When we pray this prayer are we not asking God to allow that dream to break open in us, right here and right now?
 Are we not asking God to set us free from all that holds us back, from all that prevents us from living in the liberating love that he offers us as his beloved sons and daughters?
 Do you want this kingdom in your life?